G-III Apparel Group (NASDAQ:GIII) Updates FY 2024 Earnings Guidance

-In related news, Director Laura H. Pomerantz sold 3,250 shares of G-III Apparel Group stock in a transaction on Tuesday, April 4th.
-The shares were sold at an average price of $15.53, for a total value of $50,472.50.
-Following the sale, the director now owns 44,871 shares in the company, valued at $696,846.63.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Company insiders own 13.20% of the company’s stock.
+In related news, Director Laura H. Pomerantz sold 3,250 shares of the business’s stock in a transaction dated Tuesday, April 4th.
+The shares were sold at an average price of $15.53, for a total transaction of $50,472.50.
+Following the transaction, the director now owns 44,871 shares in the company, valued at $696,846.63.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Corporate insiders own 13.20% of the company’s stock.

-A number of institutional investors have recently bought and sold shares of GIII.
-BlackRock Inc. lifted its position in G-III Apparel Group by 3.0% during the first quarter.
-BlackRock Inc. now owns 7,583,681 shares of the textile maker’s stock valued at $205,139,000 after buying an additional 218,715 shares during the period.
-Vanguard Group Inc. lifted its position in G-III Apparel Group by 7.3% during the 1st quarter.
-Vanguard Group Inc. now owns 4,874,631 shares of the textile maker’s stock valued at $131,858,000 after acquiring an additional 332,865 shares during the period.
-Dimensional Fund Advisors LP boosted its stake in G-III Apparel Group by 1.1% during the first quarter.
-Dimensional Fund Advisors LP now owns 3,299,935 shares of the textile maker’s stock worth $89,266,000 after acquiring an additional 37,415 shares in the last quarter.
-Madison Avenue Partners LP purchased a new stake in G-III Apparel Group in the fourth quarter worth about $25,716,000.
-Finally, State Street Corp grew its holdings in G-III Apparel Group by 1.7% in the second quarter.
-State Street Corp now owns 1,674,108 shares of the textile maker’s stock worth $33,867,000 after purchasing an additional 28,751 shares during the period.
-88.79% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the company.
+BlackRock Inc. boosted its stake in G-III Apparel Group by 3.0% during the first quarter.
+BlackRock Inc. now owns 7,583,681 shares of the textile maker’s stock worth $205,139,000 after acquiring an additional 218,715 shares in the last quarter.
+Vanguard Group Inc. boosted its position in shares of G-III Apparel Group by 7.3% in the 1st quarter.
+Vanguard Group Inc. now owns 4,874,631 shares of the textile maker’s stock worth $131,858,000 after purchasing an additional 332,865 shares in the last quarter.
+Dimensional Fund Advisors LP grew its stake in shares of G-III Apparel Group by 1.1% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 3,299,935 shares of the textile maker’s stock worth $89,266,000 after buying an additional 37,415 shares during the last quarter.
+Madison Avenue Partners LP purchased a new stake in shares of G-III Apparel Group in the 4th quarter worth approximately $25,716,000.
+Finally, State Street Corp increased its position in G-III Apparel Group by 1.7% during the 2nd quarter.
+State Street Corp now owns 1,674,108 shares of the textile maker’s stock valued at $33,867,000 after buying an additional 28,751 shares in the last quarter.
+Hedge funds and other institutional investors own 88.79% of the company’s stock.

 G-III Apparel Group Ltd. engages in the designing, sourcing, and marketing of women’s apparel.
 The firm’s product range includes outerwear, dresses, sportswear, swimwear, women’s suits and performance wear, as well as handbags, footwear, small leather goods, cold weather accessories, and luggage.
 It operates through the Wholesale and Retail segments.